Transparent Language

 Let’s now take a look at what the lessons actually look like.

-Getting started
+Getting Started

-At the top of the page, you will see the language that you have selected and if you click on that, you can always try out any of the other languages that the platform offers up.
+At the top of the page, you will see the language that you have selected and if you click on that, you can always try out any of the other languages that the platform offers.
 I decided to follow both the Portuguese and Russian courses to see what they were like.

 There are no settings to choose from as all of the languages start off right from the beginning; you can skip ahead if you want or slowly work your way through the learning path that they’ve come up with.